SSWConsulting/SSW.Rules.Content/rules/do-you-use-html-helpers-and-partial-views-to-simplify-views/rule.md

     }
 </div>
 ```
+::: bad

-Figure: Bad Example – The above code could be encapsulated into a Partial View for reuse
+Figure: Bad example – The above code could be encapsulated into a Partial View for reuse
 :::

-::: good

 ```cs
 public static class DateExtensions